ldhandley/teach-me-website/README.md

 **Teacher**: I'd like to fix that before we go on.
 Can you pull my recent changes to the `website` package, then run `raco setup website` and see if you still get an error?

 > **Student**: It installed without errors this time!

+**Teacher**: Nice!
+Thanks for helping me fix that.
+Now, what's next?
+Is your blog project finished?